voi-api/voi-api.github.io/maas-pro.md

 # Pricing
 The cost of renting a Voi can differ, amongst others based on where the scooter is located and what time it is.
 When the user starts the ride, we commit to the price presented at that time.
-Some exceptions will cause the price to change, [more details here](/payments/#prices-and-fees).
+Some exceptions will cause the price to change, [more details here](/maas-pro/#end-rental).
+All prices are in the local currency.
 ## Pricing model
 > The vehicle response model.